-To raise up Christian disciples who rightly divide the Word of God and shape the culture to reflect the love and hope of Christ.
+To raise up Christian disciples who rightly handle and skillfully teach the Word of God and shape the culture to reflect the love and hope of Christ.

 103 CORE VALUES

 Clovis Christian Schools is committed to providing exceptional programs and services to our students and families.
 Our core values are uncompromising convictions that create the context for this pledge.